“Awesome Campus, Awesome Students, Awesome Teachers. Lots of Trees.”

 Flashing through hundreds of campus images (see how many people and places you recognize), the video also features a commissioned soundtrack by MadAve alumnus and New York composer Ross Michaels ’08 (see sidebar).

-The project—“produced by Drew students and alumni for future Drew students and alumni”—showcases the talents of a dozen photographers and videographers, the voice-over talents of theatre arts majors Sophie Blum ’13, Emily Crawford ’14, Jessica Funtenatto ’14, Matthew Lerner-Lam ’13 and Rob Van Horn ’14 and direction and editing by Thirst, an award-winning Chicago-based design firm.
+The project—“produced by Drew students and alumni for future Drew students and alumni”—showcases the talents of a dozen photographers and videographers, the voice-over talents of undergraduates Sophie Blum ’13, Emily Crawford ’14, Jessica Funtenatto ’14, Matthew Lerner-Lam ’13 and Rob Van Horn ’14 and direction and editing by Thirst, an award-winning Chicago-based design firm.

 All in the Family